robert-mccarthy-ca/modern-druid/README.md

 1.  **Aerosol Masking:** Industrial pollution (sulfur dioxide, etc.) reflects sunlight, artificially cooling the planet.
 As we clean our air—a public health necessity—this masking effect diminishes.
 Scientists estimate this "unmasking" could contribute an additional **0.5 - 1.1°C** of warming.
 2.  **Climate Inertia:** The oceans' thermal lag means the full warming effect of our current atmospheric greenhouse gas concentration has not yet been realized.
 We are committed to at least **another 0.5°C** of warming even if emissions ceased tomorrow.

 The inescapable conclusion is that **~2.5°C of global warming is already locked into the system.** This level guarantees the activation of self-perpetuating feedback loops that threaten to push the climate system beyond any hope of human management.
+That assumes we stop emitting carbon dioxide tomorrow.
+But, since we are emitting at all time highs, the temperature is absolutely going higher than that without something like marine cloud brightening or stratospheric aerosol injections taking place.

 **The Unraveling: Feedback Loops and Tipping Points** At our current committed warming, key planetary tipping points are being activated.
 These are not gradual changes but nonlinear, irreversible shifts that cascade through the Earth system.